-Knives or any other device that could be considered as a weapon (potentially causing injury) are not to be brought to school.
+Knives or any other device that could be considered as a weapon (potentially causing injury) or look like a weapon are not to be brought to school.
 If discovered in a student's possession, the object will be confiscated and reported to the RCMP and a threat assessment may be initiated.